We can use adjectives for equal and unequal comparisons, in other words, to describe whether things have similar characteristics or not.

 Summary of adjectives for equal and unequal comparisons

-Try this online exercise to test what you have learnt about using adjectives for equal and unequal comparison
+Try this online exercise to test what you have learned about using adjectives for equal and unequal comparison.